How GDPR Impacts Data Management Practices

 In insight / By Lydia Cooper / 30 January 2018

-On May 25th 2018, Europe’s General Data Protection Regulation (GDPR) will become implemented into legislation and this means that for all those within the IT and data management industry, life in the workplace is about to drastically change.
+On May 25th 2018, Europe’s General Data Protection Regulation (GDPR) became implemented into legislation and this meant that for all those within the IT and data management industry, life in the workplace was about to drastically change.

-In order to make sure that you and your workplace are prepared for the new changes to data protection, we’ve compiled a guide to some of the essential things about GDPR that you’ll need to know; helping to ensure that you’re ahead of the data management game.
+In order to make sure that you and your workplace are continuing to adhere to the changes and legislation of data protection, we’ve compiled a guide to some of the essential things about GDPR that you need to know; helping to ensure that you’re ahead of the data management game.

 Europe’s General Data Protection Regulation (GDPR) is a new legislative law that will help reinforce and strengthen data protection and provide heightened security to both individuals and companies across the EU.
 Although the UK currently has the Data Protection Act 1998 implemented into legislation, the GDPR will override and tighten these pre existing laws and ensure that all of Europe is united and subject to these new data protection laws.

 Although it’s only the 28 states of Europe that will fall under the direct legislation of the the GDPR, this doesn’t mean that only the EU will be affected by these changes.
 In fact any company that provides services or offers goods to European data subjects that either manage, hold or process data of those living with the EU is affected as a result.

 When working out how GDPR affects you and your work, it’s first important to establish whether you’re a processor or controller of data, as this will drastically alter the implications of the General Data Protection Regulation within your workplace.